metaparticle-io/sync/dotnet/README.md

-# Examples MetaParticle Sync library for Dotnet Core
+# Examples MetaParticle Sync library for .NET Core

-Metaparticle/Sync for Dotnet Core is a library that implements distributed synchronization for cloud-native applications using a container side-car and Kubernetes primitives.
+Metaparticle/Sync for .NET Core is a library that implements distributed synchronization for cloud-native applications using a container side-car and Kubernetes primitives.

-Metaparticle/Sync for Dotnet Core can be used for [locking](#locking-example) or for [leader election](#election-example)
+Metaparticle/Sync for .NET Core can be used for [locking](#locking-example) or for [leader election](#election-example)

 ## Adding the Library